 Particles as small as a grain of salt can cause a lot of damage to internal engine parts, such as cylinders and pistons, if they pass through a damaged air filter.
 This is why it is so important to replace your air filter regularly.
 The frequency of replacement depends on the vehicle brand and the type of driving conditions.
 For instance, Chevrolet recommends changing the air filter every 45,000 miles, while Ford suggests doing it every 30,000 miles.

-A good rule of thumb is to inspect your air filter (or ask a mechanic to do it for you) at least once a year.
-If the filter is covered with dirt or is full of insects, leaves, or other debris, it's time to use a new one.
-If there is only a little dirt on the surface or only in one area, it's probably good to go longer.
-Try brushing dirt off the surface and turning the filter 180 degrees to expose the cleaned area to the main airflow.
+Hyundai shortens this interval to 15,000 miles for “severe driving conditions”, such as frequent driving on unpaved roads or dusty conditions.
+It is recommended to inspect the air filter at least once a year.
+If it is covered with dirt or debris, it is time to replace it.
+If there is only a little dirt on the surface or only in one area, you can try brushing it off and turning the filter 180 degrees to expose the cleaned area to the main airflow.

-The cabin air filter is usually located under the dashboard and behind the glove compartment, and air passing through it enters through the base of the windshield and bypasses the engine.
-As a general rule, most average drivers should be able to go a year or two before needing a new air filter.
-The good news is that replacing your car's cabin air filter is even easier and cheaper than changing your engine air filter.
-If you've recently noticed that you need to refill your gas tank more often than usual, it's probably time to check your air filter.
+The cabin air filter is usually located under the dashboard and behind the glove compartment.
+Most average drivers should be able to go a year or two before needing a new air filter.
+Replacing the cabin air filter is easier and cheaper than changing the engine air filter.
+If you have noticed that you need to refill your gas tank more often than usual, it may be time to check your air filter.

 When you take your car for regular maintenance, the mechanic will most likely inspect the engine air filter for dirt.
 To locate the engine air cleaner housing, look for a large plastic housing, usually black, that sits above or to one side of the engine.